-This Radio 4 programme made me think about how very much we are still engaging from a binary perspective; that people are encouraged to decide either/or.
-In my experience as a psychotherapist, people tend to identify as male, female, both or neither; whilst this is oversimplifying that there are potentially as many genders as there are human beings.
+This Radio 4 programme got me thinking outside gender binary.
+We very much still engage from a binary perspective.
+People are encouraged to decide either/or.
+In my experience as a psychotherapist, people tend to identify as male, female, both or neither.
+Whilst this is oversimplifying that there are potentially as many genders as there are human beings.

 From the moment a child is born they are presented to their parents as “it’s a boy/girl”.
 How can we know this until the child has told us how they feel about themselves?
 Babies are often put in gender binary clothing, given binary names, and expected to express the characteristics of their assigned gender.
 By the time they go to school they are conditioned as to what male and female roles ‘should’ look like.
 This is all based on what’s between their legs.
 No wonder there is so much confusion, fear, and shame.

-Whilst sexuality is different to gender identity, there is a similarity here too with many lesbians being told they “don’t look gay” simply because they have long hair and are wearing a dress or no vest and tight trousers for gay men.
+Sexuality is different to gender identity.
+However, there is a similarity here.
+Too many lesbians are told they “don’t look gay” simply because they have long hair and wear a dress.
+Similarly if a gay man is not wearing a vest and tight trousers.

 I wonder if the crux of this is fear.
 Historically, it was important to segregate men and women so they each knew who was the oppressed and who was the oppressor.
 This fear belongs to us all and it could help everyone if we could be brave and think it through in a safe, yet challenging, environment.